CharlelieLrt/modulus/CODING_STANDARDS/MODELS_IMPLEMENTATION.md

   `physicsnemo/experimental/models` for more complete models.
 The `experimental` folder is used to store models that are still under development (beta or alpha releases) during this stage, backward compatibility is not guaranteed.
-  One exception is when the developper is highly confident that the model is sufficiently mature andapplicable to many domains or use cases.
+  One exception is when the developer is highly confident that the model is sufficiently mature and applicable to many domains or use cases.
 In this case the model class can be created in the `physicsnemo/nn` or `physicsnemo/models` folders directly, and backward compatibility is guaranteed.
 Another exception is when the model class is highly specific to a single example.
 In this case,